- What is mom guilt

-The constant guilty feelings and the unrealistic expectations placed on mothers can have detrimental effects on their physical health, mental health, and productivity 3.
+The constant guilty feelings and the unrealistic expectations placed on mothers can harm their physical health, mental health, and productivity.3

 The work-family guilt makes it even worse.

-Their job and life satisfaction are also lower 10.
-Mothers are also more likely to compensate by being permissive 11, a parenting style that is associated with negative outcomes in children.
+Their job and life satisfaction are also lower.10 Mothers are also more likely to compensate by being permissive 11, a parenting style associated with negative outcomes in children.

 Where does mom guilt come from